🧙♂️ Welcome | The Hermit Way

 It does so by being open to interpretation and change.

-On the one hand, input and output can vary significantly depending on the context.
 Adopting a set of guidelines rather than rigid rules allows for adaptability in new environments and situations.

-On the other hand, it's crucial to remain flexible and open to new approaches.
 Each asset, company, and situation can vary tremendously, from industry-specific metrics like the combined ratio for insurance to valuation standards such as ARR multiples for software companies with high fixed costs (operational leverage).

-New methodologies and industries can emerge, and you should always be willing to listen.
 Great advice can come from the most unexpected sources, ranging from seasoned professional managers to your 10-year-old nephew who’s addicted to that game nobody knows about.

 You might have heard of it… I seem to recall it being called Robox or Roblux.
 Oh yeah, Roblox.